AnyChart/docs.anychart.com/Common_Settings/Legend/Tooltip.md

 You can set the text of the tooltip and tooltip title by combining the {api:anychart.core.ui.Tooltip#format}format(){api} and {api:anychart.core.ui.Tooltip#titleFormat}titleFormat(){api} methods with [formatting functions](../Text_Formatters#formatting_functions).
 The available fields include `value` and `meta`.

 The `value` field stands for the names of the series, and `meta` allows accessing custom information about the series.
-To add such information, pass an object with metadata to the **meta()** method of each series:
+To add such information, pass an object with metadata to the {api:?entry=meta}meta(){api} method of each series:

 ```
 // add meta-information about the series